The answers to the frequently asked questions about the Forex market are presented in these FAQs:

 Can I open a buy trade in EUR/USD and withdraw the bought euros?

-No. There is no delivery in spot Forex market.
+No, you cannot.
+There is no delivery in spot Forex market.
 Such trade is a contract, not an actual act of exchange.
 At the same time, some brokers allow exchanging currencies at favorable rates inside one multi-currency account.

 Can you code an indicator/expert advisor/script for me?